Meeting Minutes

 {tab=Call To Order}

-The minutes of the 09 May 2016 meeting were read and approved unanimously after a motion by David Weber and a second by Frank Chuba.
+The minutes of April 10, 2017 were read and approved unanimously as written following a motion by David Weber, seconded by Frank Chuba

 {tab=Treasurer's Report}

-The Treasurer’s Report was accepted following a motion by Frank Chuba and a second by Michelle Miller.
+Treasurer’s Report accepted following a motion by Fred Layon and a second by Frank Chuba.

 {tab=Arch Control}